Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/assembler/masm/dot-const.md

 ## <a name="remarks"></a>Poznámky

-This segment has the read-only attribute.
+Tento segment má atribut jen pro čtení.

 ## <a name="see-also"></a>Viz také: